manyahegde/Translate-Summarize/README.md

-# Text Summarization and Translation App
+# Summarization and Translation of Text

 This Streamlit app provides options to summarize and translate text.